 Remember that marriage regulations in the country constantly change and get amended without notice.
 It is best to check with a marriage lawyer in UAE if you intend to have your wedding in Sharjah.
 If you need further information regarding the process of marriage in Sharjah, call us here in Dubai Court Marriage or continue reading for the frequently asked questions.

 What’s the process of Marriage in Sharjah for Emiratis?

-The process of marrying in Sharjah for Emirates is quite simple.
+The process of marrying in Sharjah for the Emirates is quite simple.
 Both the bride and the groom, together with the legal guardians as well as two male Muslim witnesses, are to be present.
 This is a requirement in completing a marriage contract ceremony.
-A certified and approved pre-marriage medical certificate that issued by a government clinic or hospital have to presented as well.
+A certified and approved pre-marriage medical certificate issued by a government clinic or hospital has to be presented.
 This is to rule out any disease including HIV/AIDS or thalassemia.